melsod/ITS_annonymizer/README.md

 	Because chronological age is listed only in months, this is not sufficient detail to extract date of birth and therefore not of concern, even if recording date were to be found from other sources.
 6. Group ID:
 	Group ID allows researchers to organize their data into meaningful groups.
 Typically this would not be of concern for anonymization.
 However, it is possible that in some labs the group ID may be the SAME as the child ID.
 In such situations, labs should check whether their Child ID/Group ID contains any non-anonymized information before using this program in its current form.
+7. Timezone:
+	The recording's timezone, the short version of the timezone name, and whether or not daylight savings time is used is NOT anonymized, as this information may be needed for data analyses.

 ## Checkbuttons (in development)